marijadev/QuizzApp_Angular6/README.md

 ## **__Run__**

+Therefore, if you want to get access to the application, you will need to install the *back-end* ( instructions will be added soon ) and then login with the credentials provided bellow this text.

-After cloning this repository to your computer, open the terminal inside the directory and run `npm install` to install all dependencies.
+After installing the **back-end**, please clone this repository to your computer, open the terminal inside the directory and run `npm install` to install all dependencies.
 After installing, run `ng serve` for a dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.